gharials/dev-path/docs/internet-web/web-pages.md

 ### Applications of client-side JavaScript

-We have learned how to _access JavaScript functions from HTML_ using [event handling](#event-handling-calling-javascript-from-html) lets call JavaScript functions from HTML and also how to _access HTML from JavaScript_ using [DOM](#javascript-dom-accessing-html-from-javascript).
+We have learned how to _access JavaScript functions from HTML_ using [event handling](#event-handling-calling-javascript-from-html) and also how to _access HTML from JavaScript_ using [DOM](#javascript-dom-accessing-html-from-javascript).
 In this section, we will see how we can use both capabilities together in some interesting scenarios.

 #### Validating forms with client-side JS